Infoundr/ai-agents-bots/api/icp_rust_agent/API.md

 Once the setup runs succesfully, this is what you'll see:
 ![Deplyment succesfull](./deployment.png)

-> Note: The backend canister will expire in 20 minutes!.
+> Note: The backend canister will expire in 20 minutes!
 Please re-deploy after 10-15 minutes maximum to avoid disrupting your workflow.

 You can do that by re-running ``./setup_locally.sh``